Sudoharry/Shell-Scripting-Labs/Cost-Optimization/Readme.md

 **Action Items:**

    - 1. Inventory all active resources using AWS Resource Groups and Trusted Advisor.
-   -  2. Identify underutilized or idle resources, such as: o	Unused EC2 instances or Lambda functions. o	Unattached EBS volumes or old snapshots. o	Idle Elastic IPs or NAT Gateways.
+   - 2.Identify underutilized or idle resources, such as: o	Unused EC2 instances or Lambda functions. o	Unattached EBS volumes or old snapshots. o	Idle Elastic IPs or NAT Gateways.